 The park is the smallest in New Zealand and can absolutely be explored on your own without a guide, but if you’re looking for the ultimate experience, you might consider taking a guided tour.
 You’ll cover more ground, get some neat extras (like kayaking or snorkeling) and have someone who really knows the park show you around.

 For an excellent full-day experience, this day tour of Abel Tasman National Park is an epic choice.
 It is jam-packed with all the best activities the park offers.
 Experience the park from both water and land as you embark on a boat and sail past landmarks like Spit Apple Rock before anchoring near Tonga Island Marine Reserve and spending time snorkeling and kayaking.
 The tour includes lunch and drinks and costs $319 NZD.

 Travelers with a little more time to spare on their Nelson vacation should consider this awesome 4-Day Abel Tasman Getaway.
 You’ll join a small group of travelers for days of kayaking, swimming, and sailing along the coast.
 You’ll visit all of the park’s highlights during your stay and special additional sites outside the park, like Riwaka Resurgence.
-You’ll stay in a chic boutique hostel on the beach during the multi-day tour, and all meals are included.
+You’ll stay in a chic boutique hostel on the beach during this top multi-day tour in NZ, and all meals are included.
 The cost is $1,099 NZD per person.

 Related read: Another incredible national park to put on your bucket list is the amazing Mount Cook National Park!

 Just outside of Nelson is home to one of New Zealand’s best wine regions, the Nelson Wine Region.
 Many of the unique vineyards have wine cellars that are open to the public for tastings, so if you’re a wine lover (like me!), they’re a must-visit Nelson attraction.
 With more than 40 wineries to choose from, you’re in for a fun boozy day in beautiful surroundings.